• Skip to primary navigation

 This chocolate cake recipe is great to have whether you need to make a big chocolate birthday cake or something sweet to bring to a party or special occasion!

-If you need a smaller cake, try this 6 Inch Chocolate Cake with my chocolate buttercream frosting.
 Lastly if you forget to soften your cream cheese, learn how to soften cream cheese quickly!

 WHY YOU SHOULD MAKE THIS RECIPE